alicemunsal/dohex/README.md

 Today, Software developers try to create abstract model of the problem domain by focusing on classes and their relationships as taught in school.
 Hence, they tend to neglect to understand the properties of data.

 Data-oriented design forces you to think about your data first and foremost: what it is, what is its shape and size, how it is processed and how it flows between the different stages of your program.
-Thus we can achieve; simplified thinking, better performance, better testability.
+Therefore we can achieve; simplified thinking, better performance, better testability.

 > Programmer's job is not the write code; Programmer's job is to solve (data transformation) problems.